Who We Are

 Visionary approaches and partnerships for sexual health, mental health and social wellbeing

-We forge partnerships for action and platforms for dialogue, resource sharing, mutual mentorship and planning, with other community, clinical, research, government and industry leaders.
+We forge partnerships for action and platforms for dialogue, resource sharing, mutual mentorship and planning, with HIV, HCV and other community, clinical, research, government and industry leaders.

-- Safe and frequent community-friendly testing for HIV, hepatitis, TB and STIs;
+- Safe, community-friendly and frequent testing (as necessary) for HIV, hepatitis, other STIs, and TB for key and most affected populations

-- Prevention of vertical transmission from mother to child; Immunisation for HBV and HPV; Harm reduction for sexual- and substance-related problematic practices.
+- Prevention of vertical transmission from mother to child

 Our 2019 Aims